-Hernan Cortes was a Spanish solder and explorer who is well known for the conquest of the Aztec Empire in modern day Mexico.
-His exploits are widely regarded as marking way for the wave of colonization of the Americas by such European powers as Great Britain, Spain, France and Portugal.
+Hernan Cortes was a Spanish soldier and explorer who is well known for the conquest of the Aztec Empire in modern-day Mexico.
+His exploits are widely regarded as marking the way for the wave of colonization of the Americas by such European powers as Great Britain, Spain, France, and Portugal.

 Though Cortes’ exploits are the stuff of legend in Spain and much of the world, he was not universally popular in his home country.
 When he returned to Spain in 1541, he faced up to a litany of lawsuits for debts and what many considered blatant abuse of power.
 During his last years, he slipped from great fortune to high levels of debt though he died a rich man.

 2. El Cid